chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 - Service type: `Load balancer`
 - Service name: `echo-web`<br>
-![Snapshot of Expost a deployment dialog](/images/posts/qwiklabs/qwiklabs-GSP304-step9-Port-mapping-with-Load-balancer.png) Click **Expose** to create the service.
+![Snapshot of Expost a deployment dialog](/images/posts/qwiklabs/qwiklabs-GSP304-step9-Port-mapping-with-Load-balancer.png) Click **Expose** to create the service.<br>
 ![Service details page of the deployed GKE service](/images/posts/qwiklabs/qwiklabs-GSP304-step10-Service-details-of-echo-web.png)

 7. In the service details, copy and open the IP address of the external endpoints in a new tab of your browser.
-The sample application should look like:
+The sample application should look like:<br>
 ![Snapshot of the deployed echo-web application](/images/posts/qwiklabs/qwiklabs-GSP304-step11-deployed-echo-web.png)

 ## Deploy the Application to the Kubernetes Cluster Using Cloud Shell (Method #2)